Introducing group coaching for historical fiction writers…

 The critiques will include margin comments on your work, together with a substantive report.
 They will be shared with the wider group so that everyone can learn together.

 Your monthly submission will also be critiqued by two other group participants.
-In return, you’ll critique two submissions yourself (and you can read and critique more if you want!).
+In return, you’ll critique two submissions yourself.
 You’ll do this by adding margin comments and a summary of your impressions at the end.

 As well as being a fair exchange, you’ll find the process of critiquing other people’s writing a useful learning exercise.